West Seoul Tour

 🌏 Before You Head Out to West Seoul Tour

-Before you head out, make sure to download the Naver Map app — it’s the most accurate navigation app in Korea.
+Before you go, make sure to download Naver Map — the most reliable navigation app in Korea.

-Unlike Google Maps, which often struggles with Korean addresses and routes, Naver Map provides precise walking, driving, and public transport directions in English.
+While Google Maps can be inconsistent with local addresses and routes, Naver Map offers accurate walking, driving, and public transportation directions in English.

-Available on both Android and iOS, it’s your best companion for finding hospitals, clinics, and pharmacies anywhere in Korea.
+Available on both Android and iOS, it’s an essential travel companion in Korea.

 👉 Download Naver Map (Google Play) | App Store